Rebuilding A Sportster Caliper (1973-1977)

 Article by Mark Trotta

-To rebuild 1977 through 1983 Harley dual calipers click here.
+To rebuild 1977 through 1983 Harley dual-disc calipers click here.

-Caliper rebuilding includes removal, disassembly, cleaning, inspection, reassembly, re-install, and bleeding.
+Brake caliper rebuilding includes removal, disassembly, cleaning, inspection, reassembly, re-install, and bleeding.

 Tools and Supplies Needed

-Tools needed will include a socket set, open and closed end wrenches, flare nut wrenches, Allen keys, and an O-ring pick.
+Tools needed include a socket set, open and closed end wrenches, flare nut wrenches, Allen keys, and an O-ring pick.
 Having a garage air compressor is very helpful.

 Removing the retaining ring requires external snap-ring pliers.